flupe/achille/README.md

 achille provides many utilities for common use cases.
 It optionally comes with recipes for converting documents using pandoc.

+We have real monads everywhere too, so we're not abusing the `do` notation!

 [Hakyll]: https://jaspervdj.be/hakyll/